JumpStartGeorgia/Eliava-Story/README.md

   * uncomment previously commented text (I18n.js script can be deleted not tested but it should work)
   * if it is production change addthis id
 - In main.js/init function comment all except block for production
+- In case any asset (css, js, image, sound) was changed for client browser to refresh all assets change asset version.
+  * generate new version based on current date (new Date()).getTime() ex: 1474438073705
+  * replace current version (1474315200000) to new for all files

 ## TODO
   * in dev/index.html translate into russian and paste 'You need to turn on Javascript for this application to work!' into noscript block